Ballet Nepantla shares its journey of identity and dance

 Joy Esquierdo, vice provost for the Office of Bilingual Integration, thanked the speakers for sharing their stories.

-“What you share is so deep and so important for our students to understand,” Esquierdo said. “… It takes bravery to go through that and share it with others and then use it to your career, infuse it into the coalition with the goal of helping others also explore their journey and explore their identities.”
+“What you share is so deep and so important for our students to understand,” Esquierdo said. “… That journey is so beautiful and it takes bravery to go through that and share it with others and then use it to your career, infuse it into the coalition with the goal of helping others also explore their journey and explore their identities.”